marconi-prog/marconi-prog/README.md

 My main focus is on Java and C# development, API design, and database management.
 I enjoy working on real-world projects, collaborating with others, and constantly improving my skills.

-Currently improving my back-end stack with frameworks like Spring boot and Hibernate.
+Currently improving my back-end stack with frameworks like Spring boot and .NET.

 ---